 Who the Self Representation Service helps

-Please download an information brochure (linked above right) for more information about eligibility for assistance.
+Please download an information brochure (linked above right) for more information about eligibility for assistance in the court or tribunal relevant to you.

 There is no limit to the number of appointments a person may receive throughout the progress of their legal proceedings.